Azure-Readiness/HOL-ConnectingApplications/HOL.md

 1. Restart the SQL Server instance.
 To do this, right-click the SQL Server instance and click **Restart**.

 1. Add a new user for the MVC4 application you will deploy in the following exercise.
-To do this, expand **Security** folder within the SQL Server instance.
-Right-click **Logins** folder and select **New Login**.
+To do this, expand the **Security** folder within the SQL Server instance.
+Right-click the **Logins** folder and select **New Login**.

  	![Creating a New Login](./Images/create-new-login.png?raw=true "Creating a New Login")